 BigCommerce-The Most Adaptable eCommerce Cloud Platform for Customization and Integration

-If you are new to ecommerce or an established company that has eCommerce needs that go beyond the basics, cloud eCommerce platforms are now more than capable of handling your requirements.
+Today, cloud eCommerce platforms are now more than capable of handling your requirements.
 At Alpine Consulting, we deal with many eCommerce cloud and non-cloud platforms.
-Only in the last couple years have cloud platforms offered the ability to incorporate enterprise or complex eCommerce needs with the added benefit that you can get up and running quickly without the traditional efforts around installation, hosting, or infrastructure.
+Current cloud platforms offer the ability to incorporate enterprise or complex eCommerce needs with the added benefit that you can get up and running quickly without the traditional efforts around installation, hosting, or infrastructure.
 You can now focus more on your requirements and your customers’ needs.

-In the mid-market cloud eCommerce space, there are two main choices to choose from: BigCommerce and Shopify.
+In the mid-market cloud eCommerce space, two of the popular options include BigCommerce and Shopify.
 BigCommerce and Shopify are both similar in nature on the surface, as both provide everything required to get an eCommerce website up and running and are similarly priced.
 Where BigCommerce starts to pull ahead, especially when getting into the larger and more complex enterprise implementations, is the ability to customize and integrate.
 While Shopify does have an API and integration apps to choose from, there is a limited selection available.

 Shopify could be customized to support any third-party or external system.
-However, the Shopify API is limited to 10 API calls per second.
-While that could support one simple integration, it will not fit the needs of enterprise clients with several systems to integrate.
-BigCommerce, on the other hand, boasts a 400 per second API limit.
+However, the Shopify API is limited to 10 API calls per second and will not fit the needs of enterprise clients with several systems to integrate.
+BigCommerce, on the other hand, can be scaled to up to 400 per second API limit.
 This allows data to flow in and out of BigCommerce to synchronize product data with a product information management (PIM) system, product inventory counts with an enterprise resource planning (ERP) system, customer contact information with a customer relation management (CRM) system, orders with a wide variety of accounting packages, integrations with marketing systems, POS’s, third-party cloud services, etc.

 While Shopify and BigCommerce both meet basic ecommerce needs, the complete control and customization of BigCommerce makes it the ideal choice for established companies looking to start new or upgrade their existing ecommerce presence without being forced into migrating their entire backend processes and systems.
 This reduces the cost to update, lessens the learning curve, and allows your established systems and services to more easily be fully utilized with BigCommerce.